mattricci6/mattricci6/README.md

 </div>

-With this team I have won two awards for technical excellence and placed second in our category for the 2024 **Australian Universities Rocket Competition** (AURC), and presented a talk at the conference day podium session for 2025's IREC on the _"Design and Testing of an N-Modular Flight Computer"_
+With this team I have won two awards for technical excellence and placed second in our category for the 2024 **Australian Universities Rocket Competition** (AURC), as well as presented a talk at the conference day podium session for 2025's IREC titled _"Design and Testing of an N-Modular Flight Computer"_

 ## Awards and Achievements